 Tariq is passionate about social justice and reversing the negative pipelines working against the pure work being done in the education system.
 Outside of his servant leadership, Tariq enjoys putting forth time into agriculture, music, and fellowshipping with family and friends.

-Cindy is originally from Nayarit, Mexico and has lived in the Central Valley for the past 20 years.
+Cindy is originally from Nayarit, Mexico, and has lived in the Central Valley for the past 20 years.
 Cindy is passionate about social justice, building community, and empowering students.
 In her free time, Cindy can be found with her toddler Joaquín, either at a park or in a library.

 Prior to that position, Maggie was the founding K12 STEM Director at Hartnell College, where she led the development of a suite of youth/STEM focused college pathway programs, which included: Coder Dojo HC; Girls Who Code; Saturday STEM Academy, and a state-of-the-art Maker Space.